cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

         cirrus mgmt name-dev show

 - *template-payload:*
-    Template a payload using a deployment's vars
+    Template a payload using a deployment's vars and '$' based substitution

     .. code-block:: bash